newaeonweb/responsiveboilerplate/README.md

 Very easy to use and understand, but a minimum knowledge of HTML & CSS must be required.
 Follow the steps...

+- Clone our branch, and execute the npm install command to download all the dependecies.
-- We <b>strongly</b> recommend the use of the index.html file included in the download package.
+- We <b>strongly</b> recommend the use of the index.html as your starting point.
 - So after the <a href="https://github.com/newaeonweb/responsiveboilerplate/archive/master.zip">download</a>, place your content like the example: